Privacy Protection

 This privacy policy is valid for the website futurium.de (hereinafter referred to as “website”), operated by Futurium gGmbH, Alexanderufer 2, D 10117 Berlin (hereinafter referred to as “FUTURIUM”), and does not cover any linked third-party websites.

-The website is operated in accordance with the applicable laws on data protection and data security, in particular the provisions of the General Data Protection Regulation (GDPR), the Federal Data Protection Act (BDSG), the Telemedia Act (TMG), and the data-protection regulations of the Telecommunications Act (TKG).
+The website is operated in accordance with the applicable data protection and data security laws, in particular the provisions of the General Data Protection Regulation (GDPR), the Federal Data Protection Act (BDSG) and the Act on Data Protection and the Protection of Privacy in Telecommunications and Digital Services (TDDDG).
 In the following we explain what information is collected, what happens to personal data, how the latter is collected, processed and used, and the extent to which users can influence the use of this data.

 The controller according to Article 4 (7) of the GDPR is Futurium gGmbH, Alexanderufer 2, D 10117 Berlin, office@futurium.de (see our Imprint).